-Women lost 12,511 calendar days due to injury and illness.
-Respiratory diseases (33 percent), genitourinary disorders (16 percent), and muscles and skeleton conditions (15 percent) accounted for 64 percent of all reported diagnoses among women.
-The majority of the respiratory conditions were upper respiratory type infections (74 percent), followed by flu and pneumonia (16 percent).
-Ninety-four percent of the genitourinary conditions were related to female reproductive disorders.
-Joint disorders made up 41 percent of the muscles and skeleton conditions, followed by disc and back problems (28 percent) and rheumatism (22 percent).
+Women lost 14,455 calendar days due to injury and illness.
+Respiratory diseases (26 percent), muscles and skeleton conditions (22 percent), and genitourinary disorders (10 percent) accounted for 58 percent of all reported diagnoses among women.
+The majority of the respiratory conditions were upper respiratory-type infections (78 percent), followed by flu and pneumonia (14 percent).
+Seventy-five percent of the genitourinary conditions were related to female reproductive disorders.
+Joint disorders and rheumatism each made up 34 percent of the muscles and skeleton conditions, followed by disk and back problems (24 percent).

-Men lost 27,629 calendar days due to injury and illness.
-Sixty-one percent of all reported diagnoses among men were due to respiratory conditions (26 percent), muscles and skeleton conditions (20 percent), and injuries (15 percent).
-Upper respiratory infections accounted for 68 percent of the respiratory conditions, followed by pneumonia and flu (24 percent).
-A closer look at diagnoses affecting the muscles and skeleton showed that about 42 percent were back problems and disc disorders, 27 percent were conditions affecting the joints (primarily knee derangement and other joint disorders), and 22 percent were rheumatism.
-Frequently reported injuries included sprains and strains (51 percent) and fractures (26 percent).
+Men lost 28,443 calendar days due to injury and illness.
+Sixty-three percent of all reported diagnoses among men were due to muscles and skeleton conditions (23 percent), respiratory diseases (18 percent), heart/circulatory disorders (11 percent), and injuries (11 percent).
+Upper respiratory infections accounted for 74 percent of the respiratory conditions, followed by pneumonia and flu (14 percent).
+Thirty-six percent of muscles and skeleton conditions affected the joints (primarily knee derangement and other joint disorders), 33 percent were back problems and disk disorders, and 28 percent were rheumatism.
+Ischemic heart disease (42 percent) and hypertension (27 percent) were the most frequent heart/circulatory diagnoses.
+Frequently reported injuries included sprains and strains (49 percent) and fractures (19 percent).

 The previously mentioned diagnoses did not vary by age.
-Conditions affecting the respiratory system, diagnoses of the muscles and skeleton, and injuries were the three most frequently reported categories for all men at least 30 years old.
-Only three diagnoses were reported among men under 30 years old.
+Conditions affecting the respiratory system and diagnoses of the muscles and skeleton were the most frequently reported categories for men aged 30 or older.
+Only one diagnosis was reported among men under 30 years old.

 Among women, the most frequently reported diagnoses were also consistent among the various age groups.
-Respiratory diseases, muscles and skeleton disorders, and genitourinary conditions were frequently reported diagnoses by women regardless of age.
-As with men, women less than 30 years old reported few diagnoses.
+Respiratory diseases and muscles and skeleton disorders were the most frequently reported diagnoses by women 30 years of age or older.
+As did men, women younger than 30 years old reported few diagnoses.

 Figure 8 shows the frequency of reported diagnoses by job category for men and women.
 The types of diagnoses did not vary significantly by job category.
-Among men, muscles and skeleton conditions, injuries, and respiratory conditions appeared in all job categories except Administrative and Unknown.
-Among women, genitourinary disorders, muscles and skeleton conditions, and respiratory diagnoses were common across most job categories.
-We saw no indication that any particular diagnoses occurred disproportionately in a specific job category.
+Among men, muscles and skeleton conditions, injuries, and respiratory conditions appeared in most of the job categories.
+Among women, muscles and skeleton conditions and respiratory diagnoses were common across almost all job categories.
+We saw no indication that any particular diagnosis occurred disproportionately in a specific job category.